serviceseeking/serviceseeking-test/README.md

 The task is simple: build a to-do list.
 You can make this as simple or as tricky as you like.

 ## Use Cases
-    As a user, when I visit the home page, I should be able to see:
+    **As a user**, when I visit the home page, I should be able to see:

     - a responsive page written in bootstrap;
     - a form to insert to-do list items;